Posts Tagged ‘Parenting’

 Read MoreThe Challenge of Parenting Teens in the Age of Legalized Marijuana

+The challenge of parenting teens in the age of legalized marijuana.
 As marijuana has begun to shed its restrictive laws, you’ve likely been the audience to plenty of speculation about how legalized marijuana will affect crime, state tax revenue, local businesses, and cultural attitudes toward health and drug consumption.
-As a parent, your questions probably hit a little closer to home, but they matter even more.
-“Will…
+As a parent, your questions probably hit…

 Read More5 Steps to Improving Your Emotional Intelligence

+Improving your emotional intelligence.
 For those of us who were in high school before the 1990s or so, a GPA above 3.5 and SAT scores 1400 and above were seen as solid indicators of intelligence and, to some degree, that person’s potential for success in life.
-Colleges weighed these two quantitative pearls when considering admissions, and so these numbers…
+Colleges weighed these two quantitative pearls when considering admissions,…

 Read MoreHelping Improve Self-Esteem and the ADHD Child

-ADHD symptoms are not difficult to recognize.
+Helping Improve Self-Esteem and the ADHD Child ADHD symptoms are not difficult to recognize.
 However, ADHD can wind up being a catch-all diagnosis for kids who have more energy or who require more individual attention to facilitate learning.
-These kids often get referred to as “Hyper” or as “Space cadets” but they are not truly ADHD kids.
-Children and teens who are formally diagnosed…
+These kids often get referred to as “Hyper” or as “Space cadets” but they are not truly ADHD…

 Read More7 Ways To Help Your Child or Teen Cope With The Back To School Blues

-As July comes to a close, summer’s end looms just a few weeks away.
-For many schools, the fall semester begins in mid- late August which means there are only a few weeks left to enjoy a relaxed schedule, play dates, camp, family vacations, later bed times, and of course NO HOMEWORK.
-Summer helps to…
+7 Ways To Help Your Child or Teen Cope With The Back To School Blues As July comes to a close, summer’s end looms just a few weeks away.
+For many schools, the fall semester begins in mid- late August which means there are only a few weeks left to enjoy a relaxed schedule, play…

 Read More